lspieser/myonset/doc/source/quickstart.rst

 or whether any background EMG activity has been erroneously marked as EMG of interest (i.e., to correct automatic detection *misses* and *false alarms*).
 Second, adjust onset and offset time positions latencies when automatic detection markers are shifted relative to true, visually-detected, onset and offset.

-Myonset contains a customed visualization window, allowing to both visualize **and correct** onset and offset event markers.
+MYOnset contains a customed visualization window, allowing to both visualize **and correct** onset and offset event markers.
 The example code below is also available in tutorial `tutorial4_viz_and_correct.ipynb <https://github.com/lspieser/myonset/blob/main/tutorials/tutorial4_viz_and_correct.ipynb>`_.